glow discharge plasma headphones

 A Solution?

-This doesn’t pose a problem in most peoples lives but it is in the remarkably narrow field of solid state massless speakers.
+This doesn’t pose a problem in most peoples lives but it is in the remarkably narrow field of massless speakers.
 “That’s a nice ion speaker.”, “It’s not, I think you’ll find it’s a plasma arc wind transducer.”

 If the plasma is too bright to look at, call it an arc speaker.